pypa/pipfile/README.rst

 files.

-Specifically, for a Python package, a ``Pipfile`` allows developers to specify *concrete* sets of its dependencies, their locations, and their loose version constraints.
-A ``Pipfile.lock`` can then be automatically generated during package installation to fully specify an exact set of known working versions, and future installations may refer to the ``Pipfile.lock`` to recreate the exact contents of the environment.
+Specifically, for a Python package, a ``Pipfile`` allows developers to specify *concrete* and sets of dependencies, their locations, and their loose version constraints.
+A ``Pipfile.lock`` can then be automatically generated during package installation to fully specify an exact set of known working versions, and future installations may refer to the ``Pipfile.lock`` to recreate the exact contents of the environment in a *deterministic* manner.
 A deployed web application, for instance, can be completely redeployed with the same exact versions of all recursive dependencies, by referencing the ``Pipfile.lock`` file.

 ``pip`` will grow a new command line option, ``-p`` / ``--pipfile``  to install the versions specified in a ``Pipfile``, similar to its existing ``-r`` /